kenblizzardcaron/coa-dev-challenges/qa/README.md

 returns: 'www.austintexas.gov'
 ```

 Your job is to write a series of tests to make sure that our function follows these 3 rules.
+These tests should validate that this code will not cause errors in production.
+If you do not have enough time to write out all the tests that you think are applicable, you can just list them.

 If you happen to discover any bugs along the way:
   - write a failing test that catches it